 10. Bones (2005-2017)

-Perhaps one of the longest running TV shows (12 seasons and counting), at least in this list, ‘Bones’ is where the behavioral sciences and anthropology kick in.
-Unlike other FBI TV shows, this one’s central character is an anthropologist with the agency named Dr. Brennan, who is kind-of socially awkward and is infatuated and eventually in a relationship with her colleague and FBI agent Seeley Booth.
-As the series progresses, Brennan is also known by the nickname of “Bones” due to her inclination with anthropology.
+Perhaps one of the longest-running TV shows, at least in this list, ‘Bones’ is where the behavioral sciences and anthropology kick in.
+Unlike other FBI TV shows, this one’s central character is an anthropologist with the agency named Dr. Brennan, who is kind of socially awkward and is infatuated and eventually in a relationship with her colleague and FBI agent Seeley Booth.
+As the series progresses, Brennan is also known by the nickname “Bones” due to her inclination toward anthropology.
 ‘Bones’ is more into the investigative tricks and tactics, with specialists on spores, slime, and other biological sciences coming in as frequents.
-A TV show with a subtle difference from the rest that are like ‘White Collar’.
+A TV show with a subtle difference from the rest that is like ‘White Collar.’

 Read More: Shows Like ‘House of Anubis’